sourcegraph/handbook/content/support/engaging-other-teams.md

 We maintain two issue trackers:

-1. [sourcegraph/customer](https://github.com/sourcegraph/customer/issues) for private issues that affect a particular customer and our requests for help (RFHs).
+1. [sourcegraph/customer](https://github.com/sourcegraph/customer/issues) for private issues that affect a particular customer and are requests for help (RFHs).
 2. [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph/issues) for public issues affecting the general product.

 When in doubt, file in the private repo—issues can be moved over to the public repo if needed.
 And remember, a customer includes those we are working with during the sales process (not just those who have already signed a contract with us).